Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 - `center` — the center of all elements will be positioned halfway between the top and bottom of the parent container.
 - `baseline` — the bottom of the content of all items will be aligned with each other.
 - `stretch` — if possible, the items will stretch from top to bottom of the container (this is the default value; elements with a specified height will not stretch; elements with a minimum height or no height specified will stretch).

+## flex-grow

+When flex container is so big the flex items will not stretch by default.
+This is what flex-grow come to help.

+## flex-shrink

+This flex-shink will the flex-items.
+Its defult value is 1 that why when the flex container is too small it shrink down.
+Conversely, default value of flex-grow is 0 that why unless we specify it will grow.